DaydreamDevelopment/megan-girard/_drafts/virtual-reality.md

 This resource would be great for completing a science unit on animals.
 This tool can provide students with the opportunity to feel as though they are in the space with various animals.
 It can allow students to explore and research through inferring what is going on during their exploration.
 Rather than going to a zoo (which might not be affordable / attainable) in some schools, teachers can provide their students with the opportunity to see the animals in a new way.

 Using NYTVR students can enter the World Trade Centre (WTC) and experience climbing up to the top.
-Throughout this tour, they can estimate the height of the WTC or the length of time it took to build the WTC.
-After estimating, students can research these types of estimations and give a write up in terms of how close their estimation was or identify something new.
+Throughout this tour, they can estimate the height of the WTC or the length of time it took to build the WTC. &nbsp;After estimating, students can research these types of estimations and give a write up in terms of how close their estimation was or identify something new.
 Students can also focus on looking at details throughout their tour and use those details to make a detailed drawing of what they had experienced.

 It is important to take into consideration some of the constraints that come along with this technology including: